 Selected for inclusion in Northern California Super Lawyers, 2013-2014

 Areas of Focus

 Ralph has extensive experience in product liability matters involving a wide variety of mechanized vehicles and other manufactured products.
 During his career, Ralph has represented makers of tractors, motorcycles, ATVs, watercraft, forklifts and bicycles.
-He has also represented the manufacturers of punch presses, industrial heaters, air conditioning systems, power saws, and chemical manufacturers.
+He has also represented the manufacturers of punch presses, industrial heaters, air conditioning systems, power saws, chemical manufacturers, agricultural tractors and related heavy machinery, earth moving equipment, industrial chippers, industrial packaging machinery, forestry heavy machinery, equipment hydraulics, cranes, assembly line facilities, marine loading facilities and related machinery, cement plant machinery, lumber mill equipment, wind turbines, electrical machinery failures, chemical storage facilities & industrial grinders.
 In addition, Ralph has addressed for clients a variety of asbestos-related cases and trials involving gaskets, motorcycles and tractors.
 He also has handled class action claims, Consumer Product Safety Commission and National Highway Traffic Safety Administration recalls, California Proposition 65 toxic matters, and Business and Professions Code unfair practices claims.